-In 1868, Carl Albert Greiner set up a cork factory in Nürtingen, Germany.
-Thirty years later, a sister company was established in Kremsmünster, Upper Austria.
+In 1868, Carl Albert Greiner set up a grocery store in Nürtingen, Germany.
+Ten years later the enterprise became a cork factory, followed by a subsidiary in Kremsmünster, Upper Austria in 1899.
 In the early 1950s, the first blocks were foamed.
 Ten years later, foaming systems were installed on a continual basis, laying the foundations for mass production, consistent quality and varying degrees of hardness.

 In order to diversify the risk of expansion into the East and strengthen their company’s position on the market, Greiner decided to make all future investments in the flexible foam sector with the Belgian company Recticel S.A.
 In May 1993, Eurofoam GmbH was founded as a holding company for the reason.
 Greiner and Recticel each have a 50% share in this company.